Mazen-eng/Jumia-country-number-validator/README.md

     * Service that are responsible for making the requests..

 * Backend
-    * controllers : Classes that handle the requests and use the appropriate serving method.
+    * Controllers : Classes that handle the requests and use the appropriate serving method.
       * CountryController: Responsible for the request of the list of available countries from the cache.
       * CustomerController: Responsible for the customer's related requests including filtration and pagination using the service layer.
     * Models: Represents the models used.